Configure Product Data Sync

 2. Click Integration Maps and review the supplied mappings.

-3. Drill down on an integration map record to see all the attributes mapped between the source and target applications.
+3. Drill down into an integration map record to see all the attributes mapped between the source and target applications.

 Use Routines to call the integration process.
 See How do I access the Routines dashboard? for steps about how to navigate to the Routines dashboard.